A real-analytic Jordan curve cannot bound infinitely many relative minima of area: The Gauss map and the -plane

 No ambiguity will result from using $f$ for this power of $t$ since in this meaning, it will always occur in an exponent, and the Weierstrass function $f$ never occurs in an exponent.
+Similarly the letter ``$S\,$'' has to do double duty, in exponents as the number of roots $s_i$ that go to zero as $t^\gamma$ or faster, and not in exponents as a function of $z$, as can be seen in (\ref{eq:fdef}).
+(We are short of letters in the alphabet, and the function $S$ will eventually disappear.)
 We define